Boris Johnson takes heat for saying U.K. did everything it could about covid

 Marmot said the U.K.’s high death rate from the virus was linked “to where we were before the pandemic crashed upon us.”

-Jim Naismith, Director of the Rosalind Franklin Institute at the University of Oxford, said the government was right to be proud of an impressive vaccine rollout, alongside other wins by British science, including rapid detection of new variants.
+James Naismith, director of the Rosalind Franklin Institute at the University of Oxford, said the government was right to be proud of an impressive vaccine rollout, alongside other wins by British science, including rapid detection of new variants.

 But he cautioned that two large spikes in deaths “is not simply bad luck.”